 Other Relevant Designations

 The Appeal Site has a PTAL rating of 1a (see Figure 3).
 The nearest bus stop to the site is located to the south on Brockley Hill, approximately 300m away.
 The bus stops are served by the 107 bus service between New Barnet and Edgware via Elstree and Borehamwood.
-The site is located 850m east of Stanmore Tube Station which provides regular services on the Jubilee Line into Central London with an interchange at Wembley Park.
+The site is located some 1,500m when travelling on foot or in a vehicle from Stanmore Tube Station which provides regular services on the Jubilee Line into Central London with an interchange at Wembley Park.